Do you know what Barbara Kingsolver calls the “first fruit of the season”?

 Oh, and don't skimp on the ginger or the honey in this recipe, as they make the flavor of the rhubarb really shine.

-- 1 organic orange zest only
+- 1 tablespoon orange zest from approximately 1 orange

 - 7 to 8 stalks rhubarb coarsely chopped (a generous 2 cups)